 On top of that, last year our immigration process became increasingly complex.
 We’ve been navigating stress and constant uncertainty.
 Yet throughout all of this, one key element has not only supported us but has helped keep us emotionally and mentally grounded: our community.

-It’s become a bit of a saying between Adrian and me: the more delays, bad luck, or red tape Canadian bureaucracy throws our way, the more supported we feel by our community.
-And that’s priceless!
+It’s become a bit of a saying between Adrian and me: the more delays, bad luck, or red tape Canadian bureaucracy throws our way, the more supported we feel by our community, and that’s priceless!

 At this point, we’re confident that this tough chapter will come to an end soon.
 It has to.
 And when it does, we’ll know the victory won’t be ours alone, it will be a community victory.